gortium/CNNPU/README.md

 The automated tests are made with the help of the [Google Test library](https://github.com/google/googletest).

-### Compiling
+### Compiling the code

 The compiling is done withe the help of [cmake](https://cmake.org/).
 This command executed at the project root (CNNP/) should build everything for you.
 ```
 cmake
 ```

+### Compiling the documentation

+TODO -> doxygen

 ## Running the tests

 The test can be found in src/test folder.
-There is one test file for every module containning unit tests for this module.
+There is one test file for every module containing unit tests for this module.
 Executing one should run all the test for that module.
+The test are not true unit test in the fact that no mocking is used for now.
+To properly test the whole processor, smaller module should be tested first.
+PE, then CE, then Controller, then the CNNP.

 To add tests, the [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) framework need to be understood.
 The google test suite is open source and can be found [HERE](https://github.com/google/googletest)